×

 If you have not spent a lot of time in Long Island, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Long Island depends on several factors.
 If you plan on staying for a long period, buying might be a good investment.
 Owning a home allows you to build equity and could provide a return on investment if property values increase.
 It also gives you stability and the freedom to customize your home as you wish.
 On the other hand, renting might be a better option if you're not planning to stay long-term or if you prefer flexibility.
 Renting doesn't require a large upfront investment and it's generally easier to move from a rental than it is to sell a home.
 It also saves you from the responsibilities and costs of home maintenance.
 Consider your financial situation, lifestyle, and future plans before making a decision.
-It's also advisable to consult with a real estate professional or financial advisor to help guide your decision," replied a member in Long Island.
+It's also advisable to consult with a real estate professional or financial advisor to help guide your decision," commented one expat who made the move to Long Island.

 What cultural faux pas should I try to avoid making in Long Island?